Agriculture

 Soil Moisture

-2) Soil Moisture 0 - 120 cm (PDF 617 KB) shows a regional representation of soil moisture conditions for the top 120 cm on September 17, 2023 relative to field capacity.
-The majority of the province is showing optimal to dry conditions to the 120 cm depth.
-Some areas of the Southwest and a few localized regions are showing wet conditions.
+Soil Moisture 0-120 cm shows a regional representation of soil moisture conditions for the top 120 cm on July 14, 2024, relative to field capacity.
+The majority of the province is showing wet conditions at the 0 - 120 cm depth.

 Growing Degree Days

-1) Total Accumulation of Growing Degree Days (PDF 2 MB) (May 1 - September 10) shows the accumulated growing degree days (GDD) for the period of May 1 - September 17, 2023.
-Much of agro-Manitoba, except in the Northwest region, has accumulated more than 1650 GDD.
-Areas of the Central and Southwest region have accumulated more than 1750 GDD.
+Total accumulation of Growing Degree Days shows the accumulated growing degree days (GDD) for the period of May 1- July 14, 2024.
+Much of the East and Central regions have accumulated more than 675 GDD since May 1.

 Region